gutza1/Bunch-O-Blocks-Mod-for-Minecraft/README.md

 ##Development Setup

 1. Fork this project to your own Github repository and clone it to your desktop.
 2. Navigate to the directory you cloned to.
-Open a command window there and run `gradlew setupDevWorkspace` then (if you use Eclipse) `gradlew eclipse` or (if you use IDEA) `gradlew idea`.
+Open a command window there and run `gradlew [setupDevWorkspace|setupDecompWorkspace [eclipse|idea]`.
-3. This process will setup [Forge](http://www.minecraftforge.net/forum/), your workspace, and link [MineTweaker](http://minetweaker3.powerofbytes.com/) as a dependency.
+3. This process will setup [Forge](http://www.minecraftforge.net/forum/) as well as your workspace.
 4. Open the project in your IDE of choice.
 5. Set `../src/api/java` (If applicable) as a source directory.